 Located in the Polynesian Village Resort

-‘Ohana is the least expensive dining option, while still having an optimal view of “Wishes.”
+‘Ohana is the least expensive dining option, while still having an optimal view of the Magic Kingdom fireworks.
 The restaurant has a giant wall of windows directly facing the castle.
 In addition to the restaurant, fireworks can also be seen from the beach at the resort.

 La Hacienda de San Angel